potatosalad775/eqTrainer_Legacy/README.md

 ### iOS

 #### (IMPORTANT)
 **IPA builds for iOS will not be updated until further notice.
-I had to return my borrowed Mac back to University.
+I had to return rented Macbook back to University.
 Sorry!**
 **Latest iOS Build Release - [v1.0.4 (22/03/02)](https://github.com/potatosalad775/eqTrainer/releases/tag/v1.0.4)**

 eqTrainer will NOT be publicated on Apple Appstore.
 You can download eqTrainer IPA file directly from [Release Tab](https://github.com/potatosalad775/eqTrainer/releases).